Did ‘silencer’ make a difference in Virginia Beach carnage?

 “Especially on a handgun, a suppressor will distort the sound in such a way that it would not immediately be recognizable as gunfire to people who sort of know what that sound is.”

-Others say that Craddock’s use of a silencer was less of a factor in enabling him to carry out the rampage than was his familiarity with the building and even possibly his military background, both of which may have given him a tactical advantage.
+Others say the shooter’s use of a silencer was less of a factor in enabling him to carry out the rampage than was his familiarity with the building and even possibly his military background, both of which may have given him a tactical advantage.

 “A suppressor does not alter the lethality of the weapon at all.
 All it does is just limit the noise it makes,” said Gregory Shaffer, a retired FBI agent who was a member of the bureau’s elite Hostage Response Team.
 “It doesn’t increase the rate of fire.
 It doesn’t do anything other than make it more comfortable to shoot because it’s not so loud.”